-(April 27, 2020 / JNS) In a new twist to the controversial nomination of former HIAS chair Dianne Lob as the new chair of the Conference of Presidents of Major American Jewish Organizations, the Conference executive has announced that Lob will first serve for one year in a newly created chair-elect post before becoming chair in 2021.
+In a new twist to the controversial nomination of former HIAS chair Dianne Lob as the new chair of the Conference of Presidents of Major American Jewish Organizations, the Conference executive has announced that Lob will first serve for one year in a newly created chair-elect post before becoming chair in 2021.
 The announcement was made one day prior to a vote scheduled to confirm Lob’s original nomination.

 As part of the last-minute reshuffle, outgoing chairman Arthur Stark’s term will be extended by one year.
 The addition of a chair-elect to the Conference executive will be a permanent change to the executive’s transition procedures.

-An announcement signed by both Stark, whose extension beyond the established two-year term limit has yet to be confirmed, and Lob, who has yet to be voted-in as either chair or chair-elect, claimed that a “Process and Procedures committee unanimously endorsed creating a Chair-elect position, and that the Executive Council unanimously endorsed the proposal.”
+An announcement signed by both Stark, whose extension beyond the established two-year term limit has yet to be confirmed, and Lob, who has yet to be voted-in as either chair or chair-elect, claimed that a “Process and Procedures committee unanimously endorsed creating a Chair-elect position and that the Executive Council unanimously endorsed the proposal.”

 The announcement notes that “creating the Chair-elect role enhances the effectiveness of the transition.”
 Thus far, the transition from Stark to a new chairperson has been anything but smooth or effective.

-The nomination of Lob was contested within the Conference’s own Nominating Committee, and many representatives of the Conference’s 53 member organizations told JNS that they were unaware of Lob’s candidacy prior to the announcement of her nomination.
+The nomination of Lob was contested within the Conference’s own Nominating Committee, and many representatives of the Conference’s 53-member organizations told JNS that they were unaware of Lob’s candidacy prior to the announcement of her nomination.
 In advancing the surprise candidacy, opponents of the nomination (including JNS publisher Joshua Katzen, who is a member organization representative) cited numerous violations of both the letter and the spirit of the Conference’s 25-page bylaws.

 Earlier this week, Stark authored a letter to the membership stating that the rules of the nominating process “were rigorously followed by the Nominating Committee,” adding that “it was a deliberate process that followed the same sequence as previous years, other than the meetings and interviews taking place via video, due to the COVID-19 crisis.”

-The creation of the new post, announced just one day prior to general meeting, appears to be a new violation of the bylaws, which note that “except for agenda items that arise because of sudden need, all items for discussion must be circulated at least seven days in advance of a Conference meeting.”
+The creation of the new post, announced just one day prior to the general meeting, appears to be a new violation of the bylaws, which note that “except for agenda items that arise because of sudden need, all items for discussion must be circulated at least seven days in advance of a Conference meeting.”

 The extension of Stark’s term for a third year is also outside the bylaws, which state explicitly that “the term of the chairman will be limited to two consecutive one-year terms.”
 The Conference has extended a Chair’s term on at least two prior occasions with the permission of its member organizations.

 The announcement of the nomination and subsequent backlash has occurred amid the deadly coronavirus outbreak, which has struck the large Jewish communities in New York and New Jersey particularly hard.
-Rather than pushing through the candidacy of a controversial new chair, opponents argue, the Conference should delay the vote and focus itself instead on assisting the Jewish community’s response to the pandemic.
+Rather than pushing through the candidacy of a controversial new chair, opponents argue, the Conference should delay the vote and instead focus itself on assisting the Jewish community’s response to the pandemic.